microsoft/winget-cli/doc/specs/#476 - Package Pinning.md

 ### Reliability

-The change will improve reliability, as users will be able to have fine grained control of the Windows Package Manager's upgrade functionality to ensure their workflow is not disrupted.
+The change will improve reliability, as users will be able to have fine-grained control of the Windows Package Manager's upgrade functionality to ensure their workflow is not disrupted.

 ### Compatibility